StackExchange/blackbox/README.md

 Using Blackbox without a repo
 =============================

 If the files are copied out of a repo they can still be decrypted and edited.
-Obviously edits, changes to keys, and such will be lost if they are made outside the repo.
-Also note that commands are most likely to only work if run from the base directory (i.e. the parent to the .blackbox directory).
+Obviously, edits, changes to keys, and such will be lost if they are made outside the repo.
+Also, note that commands are most likely to only work if run from the base directory (i.e. the parent to the .blackbox directory).

 The following commands have been tested outside a repo: